 Google Pixel 5 software and special features

 Here's the safest bet you can make about the next Pixel — it will be the first new phone to ship with the next version of Android.
-Android 11 is now available as a public beta, and we'd bet the house on that version coming to the Google Pixel 5.
+The final version of Android 11 is out — you can read our Android 11 review — and it's almost certainly going to ship with the Pixel 5.

 Among the features you can expect in Android 11 are new permission controls, messaging improvements and under-the-hood improvements aimed at 5G.
 Android 11 also adds a media player widget for easier control of music playback, and there's now a Devices Control menu for managing smart home devices when you press the phone's power button.